xytis/xytis.github.io/content/story/ravnica_s05.md

 with a gushing stream of water they came to a large opening.
 Glowing mushrooms and luminescent spored kept the cavern dimly lit.
-They could make out some ancient parts of structure around a hill of refuse pilled up in the middle of the spacious caver.
+They could make out some ancient parts of structure around a hill of refuse pilled up in the middle of the spacious cavern.
 Water flowed down what seemed to be a staircase landing, splashing below into a rocky floor.
 Stairs were leading down to both sides.
 Maybe, long time ago this was a dance hall or some sort of court.
 Now, only stone pillars supporting the concave roof were above lush underground vegetation.
 Water flowed around the refuse hill, making it look like an island in the dark gushing river.
 On top of this island, a metallic object was stuck in the moss.
 It seemed like it was here for ages, already partially covered in mushrooms and wines.

 --"Neirius, how long ago you said you did your experiment here?"